dropthejase/LLM-usicProducer/README.md

 ## Instructions
 ### Training
-Download the LMD dataset and save into working directory:
+Download the Lakh dataset and save into working directory:
 Note I have removed my own songs from this dataset - sorry!

 #### Tokenize